malvuln/RansomLord/README.md

   2) delete the weaponized malware containing the .exe (weaponized) file extension
 Warn: some malware may drop additional malicious files to other directories, the feature does not account for that scenario and takes no attempted actions on such files.
-There is always risk of false positives and non-malicious programs may be renamed and or deleted Therefore, use at own risk and enabling event logging with (-e) is suggested if using deweaponize.
+There is always risk of false positives and non-malicious programs may be renamed and or deleted.
+Therefore, use at own risk and enabling event logging with (-e) is suggested if using deweaponize.

 deweaponize DISCLAIMER: <br>
 By enabling deweaponize you agree and accept ALL legal liability, damages and associated risks Accept all responsibility, consequences and acknowlege it is experimental and without guarantees.
-Moreover, you agree to allow RansomLordNG generated DLLs to COPY intercepted malware to disk, on the affected machine with the intention, to disable the malware by file extension renaming You also accept that an intercepted file containing a .exe file extension may be deleted.
+Moreover, you agree to allow RansomLordNG generated DLLs to COPY intercepted malware to disk, on the affected machine with the intention, to disable the malware by file extension renaming.
+You also accept that an intercepted file containing a .exe file extension may be deleted.
 You accept the risk and understand false positives can occur, potentially renaming or deleting a legitimate software file due to failure, possible error and or other unforeseen conditions.
-Therefore, continue and use the deweaponize feature only if you accept this risk. <br>
+Therefore, continue and use the de-weaponize feature only if you accept this risk. <br>

 [SHA256 improved] <br>
-NG v1.0 release also contains a more reliable, stable SHA256 hash generation for event logging In prior versions, hashing was done by creating a new process in memory that used native Windows certutil.exe to try an calculate a malwares SHA256 hash, this worked intermittently at best Now malware is hashed more reliably in C code, using the public informational standard RFC4634
+NG v1.0 release also contains a more reliable, stable SHA256 hash generation for event logging.
+In prior versions, hashing was done by creating a new process in memory that used native Windows certutil.exe to try an calculate a malwares SHA256 hash, this worked intermittently at best. malware is now hashed more reliably in C code, using the public informational standard RFC4634.

 [NG Version] <br>
-  Next gen version dumps process memory of the targeted Malware prior to termination The process memory dump file MalDump.dmp varies in size and can be 50 MB plus RansomLord now intercepts and terminates ransomware from 54 different threat groups Adding GPCode, DarkRace, Snocry, Hydra and Sage to the ever growing victim list
+  Next gen version dumps process memory of the targeted Malware prior to termination.
+  The process memory dump file MalDump.dmp varies in size and can be 50 MB plus.
+  RansomLord now intercepts and terminates ransomware from sixty-one different threat groups.
+  VanHelsing, Pe32Ransom, Makop, Superblack, Mamona, Lynx and Fog to the ever growing pwned list.

 [DLL Exploit Generation] <br>
   The -g flag lists ransomware to exploit based on the selected ransomware group